stevenh1223/stevenh1223/README.md

-# 👋 Hi, I'm Wei-Jen Hsiao
+# 👋 Hi, I'm Steven Hsiao

 Welcome to my GitHub!
 I'm a physician turned aspiring quant, passionate about data-driven decision-making, algorithmic trading, and statistical modeling.
 With a background in medicine and formal training in computer science and probability, I bring a unique interdisciplinary perspective to quantitative analysis.